CarlosJPortillo/Weather_App/README.md

 # Weather_App
 This is an app that integrates Google Maps API and the Wunderground Weather API to display weather conditions for a specified location.
+It first uses the Geolocation API to get your current location.
+Using that locaiton it displays a Google maps widget relative to your current location.
+The map has a click event listener, where it displays the daily forecast with weather/conditions, as well as the next 10 days of weather and conditions.